pr00x/hashtable-c/README.md

 The hash table is scalable, meaning it can efficiently grow as the number of stored elements increases.
 The resizing mechanism ensures that the hash table can handle large datasets without significant performance loss.

 By maintaining a low load factor and resizing dynamically, the hash table can handle a high number of elements while keeping operations efficient, even under heavy load.

+#### 🔑 Generic Data Storage
+The hash table is **generic**, allowing you to store any data type as values.
+Whether it's an **integer**, **float**, **struct**, or even **another hash table**, the hash table can handle it!
+The values are stored as `void *` pointers, meaning the hash table is flexible and can accommodate all kinds of data types.

+**Strings are Immutable**: The keys in the hash table must be strings (const char *), and they should remain immutable.
+This ensures that the keys do not change during their lifetime, preventing issues during lookups or resizing.
+Modifying the strings after insertion may lead to undefined behavior.

+**Store Any Data Type**: The values stored in the hash table can be any data type, provided that they are passed as pointers.
+Whether you’re storing simple types like integers or complex structures, the hash table can accommodate them all, making it a powerful tool for a wide range of applications.

 ## Author